native american and indigenous studies

 Discover the full range of activities at The Longhouse.

-For place-bound students who are deeply connected to tribal communities.
 Classes take place on Indian reservations in western Washington.
-“Community determined” means the program is initiated at the tribes’ request, a tribal advisory board provides curricular direction, and that program content addresses significant community issues and uses community resources.
 Students attend weekly classes at reservation sites and also attend Saturday classes at the Longhouse, where all students come together for classes, workshops, and cultural events.
-Explore the Reservation-Based Community-Determined Program.
+Explore the Native Pathways Program.

 Master of Public Administration in Tribal Governance